epicrop

 https://codeberg.org/adamhsparks/epicrop/blob/main/

-# Simulation Modelling of Crop Diseases Using a Susceptible-Exposed-Infectious-Removed (seir()) Model
+# Simulation Modelling of Crop Diseases Using a Susceptible-Exposed-Infectious-Removed (SEIR) Model

 This version provides easy to use functions to fetch weather data from NASA POWER, via the [{nasapower}](https://cran.r-project.org/package=nasapower) package (Sparks 2018) and predict disease intensity of five rice diseases using a generic Susceptible-Exposed-Infectious-Removed (SEIR) model (Zadoks 1971) function, `seir()`.

-The original EPIRICE manuscript, Savary *et al.* (2012), which details the model and results of its use to model global epidemics of rice diseases, was published in *Crop Protection* detailing global unmanaged disease risk of bacterial blight, brown spot, leaf blast, sheath blight and rice tungro, which are included in this package.
+This package implements the original EPIRICE model as detailed in Savary *et al.* (2012), which introduces the model and uses it to model global epidemics of rice diseases illustrating the risk of bacterial blight, brown spot, leaf blast, sheath blight and rice tungro disease.

 # Quick start